Knowledge Center

 What's the difference between firmness and support in a pillow?

 Firmness is how the surface feels under light pressure.
-Support is whether the pillow holds your head in alignment with your spine.
-A pillow can feel firm and still lose support if the internal structure shifts.
+Support is whether the pillow holds your head in line with your spine — and whether it keeps doing so once it has compressed.
+A pillow can feel firm and still lose support if what's inside it moves.